siddharthyayavaram/BERT-Based-Idiom-Detection/README.md

 # BERT-based Idiom Identification using Language Translation and Word Cohesion

-This repository is intended to provide a collection of the most important files related to the paper titled:
+This repository is intended to provide a collection of a few of the files related to the paper titled:
 "BERT-based Idiom Identification using Language Translation and Word Cohesion".

 ## src Directory